 - Writ of Execution: If a judge orders a writ of execution, an enforcing officer will be able to seize your former spouse’s property to pay off missed spousal support payments.
 For example, you may receive a portion of your ex’s bank account, property, or other assets the court deems appropriate to settle these debts.

 - Income Withholding: The court may also require your former spouse’s employer to withhold a portion of your ex’s income to pay directly to you.
 You will not have to deal with your former spouse to receive these payments, which will spare you the burden of having to communicate with your ex-spouse regarding this matter.

 Dealing with a non-compliant spouse can be a stressful experience, but an attorney can assist you and ensure you receive what you are owed, so do not hesitate to retain the skilled legal assistance of a knowledgeable family lawyer.

 Schedule a Consultation to Discuss the Details of Your Spousal Support Case Today!

 If your former spouse refuses to pay spousal support, you may be struggling to make ends meet.
 Now is the time to take legal action and ensure the order is enforced.
-At Louis P. Winner, our family law attorneys are top-rated legal professionals with extensive experience and knowledge.
+At Winner Law Group, LLC, our family law attorneys are top-rated legal professionals with extensive experience and knowledge.
 You can rely on us to provide the aggressive legal representation you need to achieve your goals.

 Reach out to our law office today at (502) 812-1889 to set up an initial consultation and learn more about what we can do for you.